 Introduction: A History of the New Thought Movement

-Note: This introductory article is co-copyright by me, catherine yronwode; The Association of Independent Readers and Rootworkers (AIRR), for whom i wrote the text; and YIPPIE.
-The article appears at the AIRR website in fully interlinked form, linking to dozens of other AIRR pages, but the Bibliography itself does not appear at AIRR, only here.
+Note: This introductory article is co-copyright by me, catherine yronwode, and The Association of Independent Readers and Roorworkers (AIRR), for whom i wrote the text.
+The article appears at the AIRR website in fully interlinked form, linking to dozens of other AIRR pages, but the Bibliography does not appear at AIRR, only here.
+I realize that some of my Patrons may have read it before.
+If you have, you can just SKIP TO THE NEW LISTINGS

 The earliest proponent of what was originally called Mental Science and later came to be known as New Thought was Phineas Parkhurst Quimby (1802 - 1866), an American philosopher, mesmerist, healer, and inventor.
 Quimby cured himself of chronic illnesses through thought alone and in doing so he came to believe that illness originates in the mind as a consequence of erroneous thoughts and that a mind open to Truth can overcome illness and achieve renewed health.
 Generally described as a theist, Quimby was not himself the leader of a religious movement, but his teachings led to the development of the New Thought Movement within Protestant Christianity.